XelaNull/7DTD-WhiteRiver_ToC/README.md

 #### Installation

 Download the ZIP file and extract.
 Open the ONE folder and you will find NINE folders inside.
 Copy the NINE folders to your 7 Days to Die Mods folder.

+### ACKNOWLEDGEMENTS:

+- Wyldwitchyka :: For the addition of the Jason's machete quest
+- morggin :: For the name and lore behind BlackBart, for the Bambi Terminator Crossbow, and for the idea of an Elite level set of quests